php-dev-br/laravel-doc-pt-br/errors.md

 <a name="ignoring-exceptions-by-type"></a>

-### Ignoring Exceptions by Type
+### Ignoring Exceptions By Type

-When building your application, there will be some types of exceptions you never want to report.
-To ignore these exceptions, define a `$dontReport` property on your application's exception handler.
+When building your application, there will be some types of exceptions you simply want to ignore and never report.
+Your application's exception handler contains a `$dontReport` property which is initialized to an empty array.
 Any classes that you add to this property will never be reported; however, they may still have custom rendering logic:

     use App\Exceptions\InvalidOrderException;